deanward81/bakedbean.org.uk/content/posts/2018-11-nfig-and-netcore.md

     public void ConfigureServices(IServiceCollection services)
     {
         // add services needed by NFig
+        // under the hood this configures the DI container
-        // this includes adding the IOptions implementations services.AddNFig<Settings, Tier, DataCenter>();
+        // to resolve NFig settings as IOptions implementations services.AddNFig<Settings, Tier, DataCenter>();
     }